jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

     * users in the same org can now by default read each others' user records.
     * See "Organization Policy Changes" below for more details.
-  * It is now possible to configure a new installation of Chef Server to use a self-hosted PostgreSQL instance, including Amazon RDS PostgreSQL.
+  * It is now possible to configure a new installation of CINC Server to use a self-hosted PostgreSQL instance, including Amazon RDS PostgreSQL.
 See [this page](https://docs.chef.io/release/server_12-2/release_notes.html#external-postgresql) for details.
     * Note that direct upgrades to an external postgresql instance are not supported at this time.
-Instead,  back up the existing Chef Server using knife ec backup, bring up a new Chef Server with external PostgreSQL configure, then use knife ec restore.
+Instead,  back up the existing Chef Server using knife ec backup, bring up a new CINC Server with external PostgreSQL configure, then use knife ec restore.
     * If you wish to use `cinc-server-ctl cleanse` and have it delete data from an external PostgreSQL instance as well, you must use